capiotsoftware/insites-platform-os-admin/README.md

-# insites-platform-os-admin
-Insites PlatformOS Admin
+# Insites PlatformOS Admin

+This open source project provides the needed PlatformOS admin capabilities.

+## How To Integrate:
+Copy all files to your Project's marketplace_builder folder